Partial success in closing the gap between human and machine vision: Discussion

 \subsubsection{Acknowledgments and disclosure of funding}

-\begin{footnotesize} We thank Simon Kornblith, Kristof Meding, Claudio Michaelis and Ludwig Schmidt for helpful discussions regarding different aspects of this work; Lukas Huber, Maximus Mutschler, David-Elias Künstle for feedback on the manuscript; Santiago Cadena for sharing a PyTorch implementation of SimCLR; Katherine Hermann and her collaborators for providing supervised SimCLR baselines; Uli Wannek and Silke Gramer for infrastructure/administrative support and the many authors who made their models publicly available.
+\begin{footnotesize} We thank Andreas Geiger, Simon Kornblith, Kristof Meding, Claudio Michaelis and Ludwig Schmidt for helpful discussions regarding different aspects of this work; Lukas Huber, Maximus Mutschler, David-Elias Künstle for feedback on the manuscript; Ken Kahn for pointing out typos; Santiago Cadena for sharing a PyTorch implementation of SimCLR; Katherine Hermann and her collaborators for providing supervised SimCLR baselines; Uli Wannek and Silke Gramer for infrastructure/administrative support; the many authors who made their models publicly available; and our anonymous reviewers for many valuable suggestions.

-Furthermore, we are grateful to the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting R.G.; the Collaborative Research Center (Projektnummer 276693517---SFB 1233: Robust Vision) for supporting M.B. and F.A.W.; the German Federal Ministry of Education and Research through the Tübingen AI Center (FKZ 01IS18039A) for supporting W.B. and M.B.; and the German Research Foundation through the Cluster of Excellence ``Machine Learning---New Perspectives for Science'', EXC 2064/1 for supporting F.A.W. (project number 390727645).
-M.B. and W.B. acknowledge funding from the MICrONS program of the Intelligence Advanced Research Projects Activity (IARPA) via Department of Interior/Interior Business Center (DoI/IBC) contract number D16PC00003. \end{footnotesize}
+Furthermore, we are grateful to the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting R.G.; the Collaborative Research Center (Projektnummer 276693517---SFB 1233: Robust Vision) for supporting M.B. and F.A.W.
+This work was supported by the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039A (W.B. and M.B.).
+F.A.W. is a member of the Machine Learning Cluster of Excellence, EXC number 2064/1---Project number 390727645.
+M.B. and W.B. acknowledge funding from the MICrONS program of the Intelligence Advanced Research Projects Activity (IARPA) via Department of Interior/Interior Business Center (DoI/IBC) contract number D16PC00003.
+W.B. acknowledges financial support via the Emmy Noether Research Group on The Role of Strong Response Consistency for Robust and Explainable Machine Vision funded by the German Research Foundation (DFG) under grant no. BR 6382/1-1. \end{footnotesize}